grinnell-cs/csc151-dh/_eboards/eboard15-2.md

 ### CPUs

+* Computing Peers United
+* You should have received email about this.
 * A great program to partner students in intro CS classes with students in upper-level classes for advice.
 (Extends the non-technical support you get from the mentors.)
-* Meet as often as you want.
+* Meet as often as you want (within reason).
+* The department will pay for food at the Grill (sadly, it has no e).

 ### Introductory notes